IanSkelskey/Masks-of-Malik-Minecraft-Mod/README.md

 # Masks of Malik Mod

-This is a mod inspired by the band Masks of Malik for a server owned by Dan Corcoran and Ian Skelskey.
+This mod was inspired by the band Masks of Malik for a server owned by Dan Corcoran and Ian Skelskey.

-It contains a demo disc that plays a song by Masks of Malik.
+## Features

+Currently, the mod only contains one custom item—a demo disc for the latest single from the band Masks of Malik from Connecticut.

 ## Contributors